scalen/helm-discover/README.md

 This is only applicable to the `-f` or `--values` option of a Helm command (e.g. `install`, `upgrade` or `template`).
-The basic usage is to reference a directory from which to collect all non-hidden files with the extension `.yaml` or `.yml`, not including sub-directories:
+The basic usage is to reference a directory (either absolutely, or relative to the PWD) from which to collect all non-hidden files with the extension `.yaml` or `.yml`, not including sub-directories:

 ```bash
 helm upgrade -f discover://path/to/values path/to/chart